-In addition to providing the static maps listed below, GIS data used to create those maps must also be submitted with the application (see Section 4.2 for a list of GIS data required and pages vi-vii for instructions on GIS map projections).
-The extent of the orthorectified aerial imagery in the static maps must be inclusive enough to show the landscape context within which the proposed facilities would be placed.
+Orthorectified imagery created using GIS is required - reduced size photos are not adequate.
+All spatial data submitted must be compatible with the most current version of ESRI ArcGIS.
+In addition to providing the maps listed below, all GIS data used to create those maps must also be submitted with the application (see Section 4.2 for a list of GIS shapefiles required and pages vivii for instructions on GIS map projections).
+The extent of the aerial imagery must be inclusive enough to show the landscape context within which the proposed facilities would be placed.
 Typically, this requires extending the map extent to at least two miles beyond any project boundary.
-Submitted GIS data should be shapefiles only.
-Do not provide geodatabases or aerial imagery raster data.

 Provide the maps in both hard copy and digital versions.
 Refer to Application Formats in the Introduction.